 Some websites show illegal content.
 Others that are legal might have unregulated advice or are meant for adults only.

-Children may come across inappropriate content accidentally, or they may look for it because they're curious.
+Children may come across this content by mistake, or they may look for it because they're curious.
 Promises of special offers or prizes can also draw young people in.

 How much illegal or inappropriate content is online?

-It's difficult to estimate how much content is unsuitable for children on the internet but recent figures suggest that there's a lot out there:
+It's difficult to know how much content is unsuitable for children on the internet but recent figures suggest that there's a lot out there:

 Some websites and games use age restrictions and checks to make sure that children don't see unsuitable content.